Exciting times for Riddle – our beta version of Riddle 2.0 is now live… and you can create content for your sites using your existing Riddle log-in!

 But the good news – writing the quiz text is the hard part.
 You can copy/paste text from 1.0 to 2.0 in about ten minutes a quiz – then just add images, etc.

-How to get access to Riddle 2.0 (alpha)?
-Just ask us!
+How to get access to Riddle 2.0 (beta)?
+Just click ‘try now’!

 - Next – click ‘Create new’.

-- Choose ‘Poll’ – and ‘Create from scratch’
+- Choose from our quiz, poll, or form formats – and click ‘Create from scratch’.

-After that – just start creating your own poll/survey masterpiece!
+After that – just start creating your own Riddle masterpiece!

 NEW 2.0 features to try out: